We are screen print specialists and we design, make and hand print a variety of products at our central Manchester studio.

 Every session is tailored to suit the requirements and needs of your group.
 If you would like us to work alongside a curriculum or a project we can discuss what is appropriate for you, otherwise you can leave it to us to theme the sessions.

-All of our facilitators are trained in various creative practices; this means we can offer a variety of options incorporated within our sessions.
-Are you interested in enterprise projects, fashion, textiles, photography? have an idea for a workshop but not sure how to put it into action?
-Then get in touch; we can make your ideas happen!
+All of our facilitators are trained in various practices; this means we can offer a variety of options incorporated within our sessions.
+Are you interested in social enterprise projects, fashion, textiles, printmaking or photography or have an idea for a workshop but not sure how to put it into action?
+Please get in touch; we can make your ideas happen.